 High-quality and effective skincare should not be considered a luxury available only to the wealthy.
-You can find high-quality, reasonably priced skincare products in your drugstore, discount department store, or online.
+With the right information, we can find excellent quality, reasonably priced skincare products in drugstores, discount department stores, also online.

-Some years ago, as my dermatologist was wrapping up my routine office visit, I asked him what specific products he recommends I use for daily skincare.
-Without hesitation, he pulled out a note pad and wrote down the products that follow:
+Some years ago, as my dermatologist was wrapping up my routine office visit, I asked what specific products he recommends I use for daily skincare.
+Without hesitation, he pulled out a notepad and listed the products that follow, which I love and still use to this day.

 Cetaphil makes is an excellent line of affordable skincare products, including my doctor’s first choice: Cetaphil Gentle Skin Cleanser.